srikantkt/resource-control/README.md

 ```

 ## Use Cases
-> Special handlers - should there be one explicitly for each or one generic $ALL catch all
+Special handlers - should there be one explicitly for each or one generic $ALL catch all
 * $ALL_USERS
 * $ALL_ROLES
 * $ALL_ACTIONS
 * $ALL_RESOURCES
 * $ALL_RESOURCETYPES

+Polices for following scenarios
+* all users have access to view cloud apps
+* user can CRUD on "My recipe catalog"
+* user can CRUD on all recipes where owner = user (all recipes in "My recipe catalog")

 ### [todo]
 Don't have entitlements for resource types. instead have entitlement